yiisoft/yii2/framework/UPGRADE.md

 * Log targets (like `yii\log\EmailTarget`) are now throwing `yii\log\LogRuntimeException` in case log can not be properly exported.

-* You can start preparing your application for Yii 2.1 by doing the following:
+* You can start preparing your application for Yii 2.2 by doing the following:

-  - Replace `::class` calls with `::class` (if you’re running PHP 5.5+).
   - Replace usages of `yii\base\InvalidParamException` with `yii\base\InvalidArgumentException`.
   - Replace calls to `Yii::trace()` with `Yii::debug()`.
   - Remove calls to `yii\BaseYii::powered()`.